hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/basic-fitting.md

 y^m
 \end{array}\right)$$

-(This is just a mathematical convenience.)
+This is just a mathematical convenience that we'll use below.)

 Since this is still a linear fit and $\chi^2$ is still ordinary least squares: